Canon 700D vs Nikon D7200

 It is notable that the D7200 offers wifi support, which can be a very convenient means to transfer image data to an off-camera location.
 In contrast, the 700D does not provide wifi capability.

-Both the 700D and the D7200 have been discontinued, but can regularly be found used on eBay.
+Both the 700D and the D7200 have been discontinued, but can regularly be found used on ebay.
 The 700D was replaced by the Canon 750D, while the D7200 was followed by the Nikon D7500.
-Further information on the two cameras (e.g. user guides, manuals), as well as related accessories, can be found, respectively, in the Canon 700D Manual (free pdf) or the online Nikon D7200 Manual.
+Further information on the features and operation of the 700D and D7200 can be found, respectively, in the Canon 700D Manual (free pdf) or the online Nikon D7200 Manual.

 So what is the bottom line?
 Which of the two cameras – the Canon 700D or the Nikon D7200 – has the upper hand?
 Is one clearly better than the other?
 Below is a summary of the relative strengths of each of the two contestants.